-Implementing Alternative 4: Geophysical Investigation and MEC removal with Educational Awareness is protective, provides short- and long-term effectiveness and permanence, source removal, reduction of toxicity, and is readily implementable.
+Implementing Alternative 4: Geophysical Investigation and MEC Removal with Educational Awareness is protective, provides short- and long-term effectiveness and permanence, source removal, reduction of toxicity, and is readily implementable.

-Alternative 4 (Geophysical Investigation and MEC Removal with Educational Awareness) would be protective of current and reasonably foreseeable land use.
-Currently the site is used by part-time residents.
-Therefore, MEC removal is a priority in remedy selection because residential activities in MRS-05 could result in soil disturbance to depths of 5 feet or more (e.g., site grading, foundations, gardening, fence installation, etc.).
+Alternative 4 (Geophysical Investigation and MEC Removal with Educational Awareness) would be protective for current and reasonably foreseeable land use.
+Currently the site is zoned for residential use and development.
+Therefore, MEC removal is a priority in remedy selection because home construction at MRS-07 could result in soil disturbance to depths of five feet or more (e.g., site grading, foundations, gardening, fence installation, etc.).
 While Alternative 2 provides short-term effectiveness at a lower cost compared to the other evaluated alternatives, there is no reduction in MEC.
-Alternative 3 combines educational awareness with a surface clearance but is not an effective remedy because MD was also found in the subsurface at MRS-05.
+Alternative 3 combines educational awareness with a surface clearance but is not an effective remedy because MD was also found in the subsurface at MRS-07.
 That alternative also does not reduce MEC in subsurface soil.